Remy Ma: Love & Hip Hop and television career, Plata O Plomo (2015–2017)

-Reminisce (2017–present)
+Reminisce (2017–2021)

 On November 16, 2017, Ma released "Wake Me Up", the first single from her upcoming album, then titled 7 Winters, 6 Summers.
 It featured fellow New York rapper Lil' Kim and a sample from Kim's "Queen Bitch" from the 1996 album Hard Core.
-On January 19, 2018, Ma released the album's second single "Melanin Magic", featuring vocals by Chris Brown and using a sample from Mint Condition's "Breakin' My Heart (Pretty Brown Eyes)".
+In January 2018, Ma released the album's second single "Melanin Magic", featuring vocals by Chris Brown and a sample from Mint Condition's "Breakin' My Heart (Pretty Brown Eyes)".
 On April 26, 2018, Ma released the song "Company" featuring fellow Bronx artist A Boogie wit da Hoodie.
-On June 12, 2018, Ma released "New Thang", with rapper French Montana, from the soundtrack for the film Uncle Drew.

-From 2018 to 2020, Ma has appeared as a host on the talk show State of the Culture with Joe Budden.
+In June 2018, Ma released "New Thang", with rapper French Montana, from the soundtrack for the film Uncle Drew.
+From 2018 to 2020, Ma appeared as a host on the talk show State of the Culture with Joe Budden.

-In March 2020, Ma announced during an appearance on radio show The Breakfast Club that the title of the album had been changed to Reminisce, and that a release date was being decided.
-In 2021, Ma starred in the film 6:45, as the character Cassi.
+In March 2020, during an appearance on radio show The Breakfast Club, Ma announced that the title of the album had been changed to Reminisce, and that a release date was being decided.
+In 2021, she starred as Cassi in the film 6:45.

-Chrome 23 Battle League (2022–present)
+Chrome 23 Battle League (2022–2024)

 In February 2022, Remy Ma launched a battle rap league called Chrome 23.
 It was created to give women more exposure and opportunities in the battle rap arena which is male-dominated.
 The league's first event was called "Queens Get The Money" and was streamed for free on the Hot97 YouTube channel.
 Later the battles were uploaded to the Chrome 23 YouTube channel.
 The headlining battle featured Ms. Hustle and Couture who are both established names.
 Later that year, Remy threw several more events culminating in the first ever all women battle rap tournament, simply called "The Tournament".
 Battle rapper C3 walked away with $25,000 upon beating Kausion.

 In February 2023, Chrome 23 celebrated its one year anniversary by having a co-ed event which was headlined by Hitman Holla vs. Eazy the Block Captain.
 A lot of hype was built around the battle which garnered a million views in four days, and 3 million views in 9 months, making it the highest viewed battle of 2023 on YouTube.
-The league continued its hot streak by throwing the "I Do What I Want" event in September 2023 which was headlined by Geechi Gotti vs. Eazy the Block Captain.
+In September 2023, the league continued its hot streak by throwing the "I Do What I Want" event which was headlined by Geechi Gotti vs. Eazy the Block Captain.

+Alimony (2025–present)

+On September 25, 2026, Remy Ma released a 6-track EP titled Alimony.
+The project, which features singers Keke Wyatt and Tink, seemingly addresses the rapper's feelings surrounding her acrimonious divorce from Papoose.